 This means that where translation quality is critical, additional quality assurance steps must be added to the vendor management processes, either in parallel or “at the end”, neither of which are particularly cost-effective.
 One way or another, this involves a second (possibly separate) “supply chain”.

 Before leaving this section, though, we should also touch on an assumption mentioned above – availability.
 Given that translators are typically freelancers, they are “free” to accept work from multiple buyers.
 This means that along with the other vendor management activities, it is important to avoid an “oversupply” of a given language pair or subject domain.

 If there is not enough steady work to keep your translators busy, you may find that they are not available when you need them.
 This is yet another complexity that contributes to the hidden costs.

 Power of partnership

 So let’s look at a partnership model instead.
-What if we replaced a complex organization of vendor managers and individual freelancers with a smaller network of RLV/SLV partners?
+What if we replaced a complex organisation of vendor managers and individual freelancers with a smaller network of RLV/SLV partners?

-From the perspective of the MLV, this might initially seem a high cost option.
+From an MLV’s perspective, this might initially seem like a high cost option.
 And in traditional approaches where every “layer” in the supply chain includes its own sales and management overhead, its own “project management” activities and its own often-redundant file preparation and file management activities, there is certainly some justification for this view.
 Add to that the extra delay for multiple hand-offs, and it is tempting to go back to the freelance solution.
 But to do that is to overlook the substantial value an RLV/SLV partner can bring.